 |Included||Indicator, Receiver / Transmitter, Antenna (please specify which type), Connectors, Receiver / Transmitter to Antenna Cable, 90 Day Warranty|

 |Comments||The Flat antenna (-00) is needed when the mounting surface is parallel to the ground in flight.
 The Skewed antenna (-01) is needed when the mounting surface is between 6 and 20 degrees of parallel to the ground.

-There has recently been high demand for this Radar Altimeter.
-We have more of the KRA-10A System, but we need time to get them certified.
+There has recently been high demand for the KRA-10A System, and we are working to get more of them certified.

 The most popular low-cost radar altimeter we carry is the King KRA-10A, part of the Silver Crown series.
 This is a 3-piece system, with a KI-250 Indicator, a KRA-10A Receiver / Transmitter, and a KA-131 Antenna to mount on the belly of your aircraft.
 This system indicates your radar altitude AGL from 20 feet to 2,500 feet.